question-bank/programming-languages/01-introduction/print-a-triangle.md

 ## Print a Triangle

-Write a program to print the following pattern:
+Write a program to print on the output the following pattern:

 ```console
             C